About

 Judy Wajcman, Professor of Sociology at the London School of Economics and Political Sciences (LSE)

-Museo Spazio Pubblico is an Italian project founded and curated by Dr Luisa Bravo, jointly managed by Genius Saeculi, a company operating in the field of Digital Humanities, and City Space Architecture, a non-profit cultural association that promotes public space projects at the global scale.
-These two institutions are cooperating in other public space initiatives, such as the web-magazine Mastering Public Space, a curated collection of public space news in open access format from influential and reliable sources, the academic journal The Journal of Public Space, developed in partnership with UN-Habitat, the United Nations Human Settlements Programme, and the Public Space Academy, the first, free, interdisciplinary educational program on public space, generously supported by the Ove Arup Foundation.
+Museo Spazio Pubblico is an Italian project founded and curated by Dr Luisa Bravo, jointly managed by Genius Saeculi, a company operating in the field of Digital Humanities, and City Space Architecture, a non-profit organisation that promotes public space culture.
+These two institutions are cooperating in other public space initiatives, such as the academic, diamond open access journal The Journal of Public Space, the web-magazine Mastering Public Space, and the Public Space Academy, the first free, interdisciplinary educational programme on public space.

 Photography: Marco Pintacorona.

-Museo Spazio Pubblico / Public Space Museum is inviting scholars, curators, artists, public space and art enthusiasts to become a FRIEND of the Public Space Museum by donating a small annual fee.
+Museo Spazio Pubblico is inviting scholars, curators, artists, public space and art enthusiasts to become a FRIEND of the Public Space Museum by donating a small annual fee.
 Donations are collected by City Space Architecture.

-We would like to establish a community around the Museum and our activities in Bologna, with the intention to organise short residency programs and special events ONLY for our friends and supporters.
+We would like to establish a community around the Museum and our activities in Bologna, with the intention of organising short residency programs and special events ONLY for our friends and supporters.

 All our events are open to the public and free of charge.